BrockDSL/A-Step-by-Step-Guide-to-Zotero/README.md

 ### Step 5- Citation Inserted.

 You will see your citation is inserted in your Word document.
-Please see the below image.
-(I have highlighted and bold the citation for your easy detection)
+Please see the below image (I have highlighted and bold the citation for your easy detection).
+Well done on adding your citation :joy:

 ![citation inserted](step 5.JPG)